cloudmesh-community/sp19-516-122/notebook.md

 # Week 04/22/2019-04/28/2019
-* Finished manager and command PyTests.
+* Finished manager, command, and OpenAPI PyTests.

 # Week 04/15/2019-04/21/2019
 * Chapter: Wrote chapter on Spark.
 Submitted and accepted into cloudmesh book.